This literary gem has been drafted with love. Let me help you. I’m here to make sure you don’t do anything tooly or ass-holey in yoga.

 - Skip bathing or go hog wild on the onions/garlic/chili/curry the night before.
 There’s really no better way to pervert someone’s pranayama.
 That’s air pollution!
 Somebody call the EPA!!

 - Bust out a handstand, pop into Pincha Mayurasana, or otherwise show your sh*t off when everyone else is doing as instructed and quietly taking Virabhadrasana 2.
 Let me clear this up for you right now: no one will think, “Damn he’s awesome!” or “Wow, look at her — she rocks!”
 Nope, not a one.
 Every single last person in the room, no matter how nice, is going to be thinking, “What a douche.”

 - Fling your props about with reckless abandon.
 I actually got clocked by a guy who thought it would be a good idea to yank his metal d-ringed strap over my head from a cubby.
 Really?!
-I'm sitting right here in front of your face.
-Did it not occur to you that there was a 99% chance it would pop out and give me a goose egg?
-Well it did.
-And now there's only a 1% chance for you that I won't be waiting to mess you up after class.
-Boo yaaa!
+I’m sitting right here in front of your face!
+I was feeling calm, but now I’m calmly plotting to mess your ass up in the parking lot after class.

 - Choreograph your own yoga class during, uh, yoga class.
 I’m sure the teacher appreciates your…creativity and inventiveness, but I doubt he appreciates it during his carefully and artfully constructed class.
 Be present.
 Hand the next 90 minutes over to the guide in front of you.
 Trust.